tiequan12345/tiequan-pnl-webapp/docs/price-refresh-workflow.md

 1. **Settings Check**: The endpoint checks if auto-refresh is enabled in settings
 2. **Trigger Price Refresh**: Makes POST request to the refresh endpoint with `X-Refresh-Mode: auto` header
 3. **Log Success/Failure**: Reports status and timestamp
+4. **Persist Snapshot**: After prices refresh, the backend records a `PortfolioSnapshot` row (and related components) capturing the base-currency total and breakdowns for historical PNL charts.

 ### Settings Toggle Handling
 - **Scheduled runs** (with `X-Refresh-Mode: auto` header): Check `priceAutoRefresh` setting